Methane Emissions from Venting and Flaring Are Lower than Previously Thought

 The Obama-era regulation, known as the Waste Prevention Rule, targeted two routine oilfield practices: venting and flaring.
 Venting refers to the controlled release of gas, which operators use to prevent pressure buildups that would otherwise pose a hazard to workers onsite.
 Flaring is the combustion of excess gas, and is also used for safety purposes.
 Flaring is also often performed to comply with air quality regulations.
 Delays in natural gas pipeline approvals, particularly on federal lands, have forced operators to vent or flare excess gas that could otherwise be delivered to market.

-The U.S. Environmental Protection Agency (EPA) publishes data on methane emissions every year, including from venting and flaring.
-Methane emissions from oil and gas production activities have declined since 1990, and new EPA data show emissions from venting and flaring specifically are lower than what previous EPA assessments concluded.
+The U.S. Environmental Protection Agency (EPA) publishes data on methane emission levels every year, including from venting and flaring.
+Methane emissions from oil and natural gas production activities have declined since 1990, and new EPA data show emissions from venting and flaring specifically are lower than what previous EPA assessments concluded.

 - Methane emission levels from associated gas venting and flaring during petroleum production declined 17 percent between 2013 and 2016, even as domestic oil production increased by 19 percent.

 - Methane emissions from hydraulically fractured natural gas well completions declined 82 percent between 2013 and 2016.